nikolaynau/vue-use-leaflet/src/useLeafletMarker/index.md

 category: Layer
 ---

-# useLeafletTileLayer
+# useLeafletMarker

-Used to load and display tile layers on the map.
+Marker is used to display clickable/draggable icons on the map.

 ## Usage